mariadb-corporation/MaxScale/Documentation/Routers/ReadWriteSplit.md

 ### Transaction Replay Limitations

+When transaction replay is enabled, readwritesplit calculates a checksum of the server responses for each transaction.
+This is used to determine whether a replayed transaction was identical to the original transaction.
+Starting with MaxScale 23.08, a 128-bit xxHash checksum is stored for each statement that is in the transaction.
+Older versions of MaxScale used a single 160-bit SHA1 checksum for the whole transaction.

 If the results from the replacement server are not identical when the transaction is replayed, the client connection is closed.
 This means that any transaction with a server specific result (e.g. `NOW()`, `@@server_id`) cannot